ramteid/omni/docs/docs/getting-started/overview.md

 # Overview

-Clio is an open-source, self-hosted enterprise search platform designed to unify your organization's knowledge across multiple data sources.
-This overview provides IT teams with the key information needed to evaluate and deploy Clio.
+Omni is an open-source, self-hosted enterprise search platform designed to unify your organization's knowledge across multiple data sources.
+This overview provides IT teams with the key information needed to evaluate and deploy Omni.

-## What is Clio?
+## What is Omni?

-Clio aggregates and searches across your organization's data sources:
+Omni aggregates and searches across your organization's data sources:

 ### Supported Data Sources
 - **Google Workspace**: Drive, Docs, Sheets, Gmail, Calendar